aostanin/dockerfiles/services/bitlbee/README.md

 ## Description

 A Dockerfile for the [BitlBee](http://www.bitlbee.org/) IRC to other chat networks gateway.
-Also installes the Skype plugin.

 ## Volumes